johnson37/johnson37.github.io/Opensource/Linux/Linux1.0/tcp.md

 }

 ```

-** In server side, we receive the FIN, we will handle it , send the ack, and change the state from ESTABLISH to TCP_CLOSE_WAIT **
+** In server side, we receive the FIN we will handle it and send the ack and change the state from ESTABLISH to TCP_CLOSE_WAIT **
 ```c
 int
 tcp_rcv(struct sk_buff *skb, struct device *dev, struct options *opt,